 5.2.2.0 General

 The MME/SGSN shall fill the Monitoring-Event-Report AVP according to the event reported as specified below.
-For all monitoring events, the SCEF-ID and the SCEF-Reference-ID AVPs shall be included.
+For all monitoring events, the SCEF-ID and the SCEF-Reference-ID/SCEF-Reference-ID-Ext AVPs shall be included.
 In addition, the event specific AVPs as listed below shall be included based on the type of event reported.

 The MME/SGSN shall include the External-Identifier or the MSISDN if present in the subscription data received from the HSS.

-If the MME/SGSN receives an Experimental-Result-Code set to DIAMETER_ERROR_SCEF_REFERENCE_ID_UNKNOWN within an RIA command, it shall delete the event stored for the indicated SCEF-ID and SCEF-Reference-ID (see 3GPP TS 23.007 [19]).
+If the MME/SGSN receives an Experimental-Result-Code set to DIAMETER_ERROR_SCEF_REFERENCE_ID_UNKNOWN within an RIA command, it shall delete the event stored for the indicated SCEF-ID and SCEF-Reference-ID/SCEF-Reference-ID-Ext (see 3GPP TS 23.007 [19]).